The Gunny Sack

 After adding the diced potatoes to the slow cooker, you’ll need to add some liquid.

-I like to use chicken stock because it adds flavor but water can be used instead if you prefer.
+I like to use chicken broth because it adds flavor, but you can use an equal amount of water if you prefer.

 add butter cubes to diced potatoes